dwave-examples/template-dash/CONTRIBUTING.md

 2. Implement your example by following these instructions:

-    1. It is preferable that all Python and CSS code occur either in new files or in files that contain `demo` in the name.
+    1. It is preferable that you write all Python and CSS code in either new files or files that contain `demo` in the name.
 Below is a list of `demo` files and their functionality:

         *   [demo_callbacks.py](demo_callbacks.py) contains all the